ayushkharya87/CodeIQ/README.md

 CORS
 📝 Usage
 1️⃣ Paste your code into the editor.
-2️⃣ Click "Review Code" to get AI-generated feedback.
+2️⃣ Click "Review Code" to receive AI-generated feedback.
-3️⃣ Review AI suggestions and improve your code.
+3️⃣ Analyze AI suggestions and refine your code.
-4️⃣ Write cleaner, more efficient, and secure code! 🚀
+4️⃣ Improve readability, security, and efficiency! 🚀

 📸 Screenshots
-(Add screenshots of your app interface here to showcase its functionality)
+(Add screenshots of your app interface here to showcase its functionality.)

 🤝 Contributing
 We welcome contributions!
 Feel free to: